kuldeep0020/event-delivery/README.md

 - **Retry backoff and limit:** Since we care about ordering guarantees, there is no simple way to implement a retry mechanism using kafka's native constructs such as additional topics.
-This implementation uses an in-memory retry mechanism during event polling with has the following side effects:
+This implementation uses an in-memory retry mechanism during event polling which has the following side effects:

   1. Retry counters will be reset upon rebalancing or process restart, so the implemented system offers at-least n-retry guarantees.